eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

   Usage of these will be explained at appropriate parts of the stage.
 - **Data types:**
   - We use `u_char` for data buffers (array of bytes).
 For example: `u_char buff[1000];`
-  - `u_int` and `u_long` are used if the values are non-negative integers.
+  - `u_int` and `u_long` are used if the values of the integer cannot be < 0.
 - **Structures:**
   Declarations of various structures that we use to encapsulate data associated with a module.
-Presently, we have these two structures
+Presently, we have these two structures.
-- **Typedefs for Structures:**
+- **Typedefs for structures:**
-  In order to reduce code length we typedef struct names.
+  In order to reduce code length we typedef structure names.
 For instance, instead of writing `struct xps_listener_s` we can simply write `xps_listener_t` once it is typedef'd.
 - [**Function typedefs**](https://en.wikipedia.org/wiki/Typedef#Function_pointers)
 - **Temporary declarations:**
   Declarations of global variables and functions defined in `main.c` that will be used in other files.
 These declarations will be eventually moved to its corresponding module header files in later stages.